Nadia’s Journey 2.0: interview with filmmaker Nadia Zouaoui

 Award winning Montreal-based filmmaker Nadia Zouaoui is no stranger to controversy.

-She has a knack for finding subjects for her films that endanger debate, force the viewer to question long-held beliefs, confront and shatter stereotypes.
+She has a knack for finding subjects for her films that engender debate, force the viewer to question long-held beliefs, confront and shatter stereotypes.
 But she does all that with disarming compassion and honesty.

 Her two latest films Islam of My Childhood and The Trial 2.0 are no exception.